This is an exposé regarding Jessica Yaniv (legally Jonathan Yaniv, but asks to be called Jessica Yaniv).

 This document is not about transgender issues.
 It is about an abuser who uses trans issues to protect herself from criticism.
 Wearing the guise of a marginalized person, Jessica has sued 16 different beauticians for refusing to wax her penis and testicles.
 Since then, she has been uncovered by dozens of women as being a sex pest interested in naïve, young, developing girls - specifically when they first start their periods.

 Everyone, men and women, trans and cis, who have criticized Yaniv have been subjected to strict censorship, threats of litigation, and deplatforming by YouTube, Twitter, and private web hosts.
-This includes well-known transgender feminists like Miranda Yardley.
+This includes well-known feminist Lindsay Shepherd, and even transgender feminist Miranda Yardley.

 In the past few months more information has been uncovered exposing him as someone with an unhealthy obsession with coming-of-age girls.